Seismology101/Notebook/book/Programming_Environment/Coding_Tools_file/Git.md

 The SSH tunnel is supposed to be used when use `git push` command.
 However, if the `http` proxy is set, the `http` proxy will be used.
 Therefore, the above error occurs.
 The solution is to cancel the `http` proxy.

-Type in the Github project in the local root directory:

 ```bash
 $ git config --global --unset http.proxy
 ```